JohnSongNow/Eraser-Bot/README.md

   - !addMods [modNames] : Adds a mod to the bot-mod list
   - !deleteMods [modNames] : Deletes a mod from the bot-mod list

+# TODO
+- Optimize the code more efficently
+- Twitter and FB intergration (maybe)

 For any questions please visit [Eraser-Bot](johnsong.science/projects/eraser-bot)